|

 charm bracelets now have a more or less decorative function.

-they carry with them to examinations and important interviews
+carry with them to examinations and important interviews or on

 |